 CCP: Hold and maintain the product at a minimum temperature of 135 degrees F or higher.

 Portion 1 cup of with 8-ounce ladle for serving.
-Each portion provides 1 oz. eq. meat/meat alternate, ¼ cup other vegetables, and ¼ cup red/orange vegetables
+Each portion provides 1 oz. eq. meat/meat alternate, ¼ cup red/orange vegetables, and ¼ cup other vegetables.

 CCP: Hold and maintain the product at a minimum temperature of 135 degrees F or higher.
 Check temperature every 30 minutes.
 Leftovers should be covered, labeled, and dated.
 Quick chill within 2 hours to 70 degrees F or lower and from 70 to 41 degrees F or lower within an additional 4 hours.